 Slavery and Human Trafficking Statement

-1. Introduction from the Chief Executive
+1. Introduction from the Chairman

 Modern slavery is a global and growing issue.
 No sector or industry can be considered immune or untainted.
 We have a zero tolerance to modern slavery and we are committed to improving our practices to combat slavery and human trafficking both in our organisation and supply chain.